Top Strategies for Teaching Grammar to English Language Learners

 Meet them where they are

 Spend time getting to know where your students are.
 What previous knowledge do they have when it comes to the grammatical structure you’re introducing?
 How effective are they in using it already?
-Knowing that your students’ experience is likely varied, create opportunities for you to conduct informal needs assessments and gather qualitative data, and then build from there.
+Knowing that your students’ experience is likely varied creates opportunities for you to conduct informal needs assessments, gather qualitative data, and build from there.

 • Take a few minutes to sit with each student and ask them questions that require the use of particular structures (e.g., what they did over the weekend to gauge their familiarity with the past tense structure).